 Our big reason for coming to Suva was to pick up our friend Kyle, visiting from the states.
 Kyle has been one of David’s best friends for 10 years and it’s his first visit to the boat.
-He flew into Nadi, the international airport which is located here on the island of Viti Levu, rented a car and drove to met us.
+He flew into Nadi, the international airport which is located here on the island of Viti Levu, rented a car and drove to meet us.
 After getting settled in and having lunch aboard, we took off to explore Suva!

-First we drove down and parked on Southern Cross road between a large government building and Albert Park.
+First, we drove down and parked on Southern Cross Road between a large government building and Albert Park.
 Albert Park was a busy place – people were out playing cricket and rugby on the beautifully manicured lawn.
 Did you know that Fiji won its first Olympic medal this year?
 They won the gold medal in Rugby Sevens, which is a huge sport in Fiji!
 Even though it’s been months, we see tons of people wearing special Fiji rugby shirts or Olympic medal shirts.

 From there we walked through Thurston Park to the Fiji Museum.
 The museum is small but was a great introduction to Fiji.
 We learned about the history of the natives and the interactions with Europeans.
-They have a large drua on display; a section of the rudder of the HMS Bounty, of the infamous Mutany of the Bounty; and a masi collection, including a modern wedding dress.
+They have a large drua on display; a section of the rudder of the HMS Bounty, of the infamous Mutiny of the Bounty; and a masi collection, including a modern wedding dress.
 The museum was a great deal at $5 US a person.

-Next we walked across the street to the Grand Pacific Hotel, a stunning historic building built in 1914.
+Next, we walked across the street to the Grand Pacific Hotel, a stunning historic building built in 1914.
 The staff was super friendly and let us walk through the lobby and out to the pool and shore.
 Throughout the lobby are old pictures, especially shots of the Queen of England visiting, and a display case with a rugby ball signed by the Fijian Olympic team.

 Upon reaching the village, you stop and tell a villager you want to hike the mountain.
 We suspect every adult male is a guide, but our guide was named Bela.
 He instructed me to wear a sulu (but the guys were ok in athletic shorts) and we took off for the hike.
-Once outside the village I could take the sulu off.
+Once outside the village, I could take the sulu off.

 Going down was tricky and slippery with everyone slipping and falling at least once, even our guide!
 Since we had to take it slow for the mud we took another 2.5 hours to get down.

-Back in the village we paid the fee; $20 per person plus $35 for our guide, so $95FJ total.
+Back in the village, we paid the fee; $20 per person plus $35 for our guide, so $95FJ total.
 They let us use the village spout to wash some of the mud off, but we were really filthy.
 It was lovely for the drive back – stinking up the rental car!

-Instead of going back the way we came, we drove north up the gravel road to King’s Road, a paved two lane road that runs along the top of the country.
+Instead of going back the way we came, we drove north up the gravel road to King’s Road, a paved two-lane road that runs along the top of the country.
 This drive ended up being longer in terms of distance, but a smoother, more comfortable drive.
 It still took us 4.5 hours to get back to Suva.
-The gravel road was more scenic because the land was fields instead of jungle so we got some pretty stellar views of sunset.
+The gravel road was more scenic because the land was fields instead of the jungle so we got some pretty stellar views of the sunset.
 King’s road made it a much more comfortable drive back, although it was dark and there were tons of people, dogs, horses, and cows on the road.
 In Kyle’s words, it was like driving from Houston to Dallas, hiking a mountain, and then driving right back.

-The next morning we had brunch at Governors Museum Themed Restaurant, which is a cute South Pacific themed place.
+The next morning we had brunch at Governors Museum Themed Restaurant, which is a cute South Pacific-themed place.
 The walls had posters for movies filmed in Fiji (including Dove and Blue Lagoon), photos of Fijians in WWII, and pictures and news articles from the first transpacific flight.

 Kyle wasn’t done driving us around!
 We took off west this time, driving along Queen’s road and the south coast.
 This drive was very different from the north shore.
 The north shore is full of small villages and churches, very local.
 The south shore is dotted with resorts and some bigger towns with grocery stores and restaurants.

 Our destination was the Sigatoka Sand Dunes park. $10FJ per person got us entry, and we took the long route around.
 The dunes are AMAZING!
 We had a blast running up and down the dunes, posing for pictures, and taking in the view from the top of the dunes.
-The whole park took us about 1:40 and we bought waters and ice cream bars from the vistors center as a post-hike treat.
+The whole park took us about 1:40 and we bought waters and ice cream bars from the visitors center as a post-hike treat.